Jerome-mi/Simple-Imap-Filter/README.md

 SimpleImapFilter is a simple IMAP filter written in python, it is :
-- not a stable program, but almost works, especially delete action
+- not yet a stable program, but almost works, especially the delete action

 - based on the holy imapclient library

-- using YAML for configuration file and filter configuration
+- using YAML for configuration file and filters configuration

 - aimed to be used by (almost) human beings